 Back in London, Lynley’s partner, Barbara Havers, does some legwork for Lynley, even as she tries to duck from the inappropriately punitive attention of Isabelle Ardery.
 Barbara is also adjusting to the return of Angelina into the lives of her neighbors, Taymullah Azar and his charming daughter Hadiyyah.
 Angelina is Hadiyyah’s mother, and Barbara wants to dislike her, but echoing the reactions of Azar and Hadiyyah, she has trouble resisting Angelina’s charms.

 Meanwhile, up in Cumbria, all hell is breaking lose, and Fairclough family secrets veritably gush out of the woodwork like the tidal bore coursing through Morecambe Bay.
 [A tidal bore is a fast rising tide that can be quite dangerous.
 Tidal bores occur in just a few locations worldwide.
-These occur when incoming tides are funnelled into a shallow, narrowing river or lake via a broad bay.
+They take place when incoming tides are funnelled into a shallow, narrowing river or lake via a broad bay.
 The funnel-like shape both increases both the height and duration of the flood tide creating a sudden increase in the water level.
 Youtube features a number of fascinating tourist videos of the Cumbrian tidal bores as well as of the quicksand that makes the area even more treacherous.]
 In fact, the characters in the book mention the deadly aspects of the Bay quite often, and with good reason.

 Discussion: This six-hundred-plus page book features just about every crime except a murder: there is adultery, bribery, blackmail, a pornography ring, alcoholism, vengeance, and deception of every sort.
 But alas, these sins aren’t the only ones exposed by this book: there are also the ones we could ascribe to the author and/or editor: repetition, rambling, irrelevancy, endless angsty blathering by the characters, and yet, even after all that, a number of unresolved ends.